VMS19/Inhalator/rasp_init/image_creation.md

 Templates could be found on the releases page.
 Download the template accompanying the version you want to install.
 If you can't find a template file, search in older releases, though make sure you use the most up to date version.
 Flash the template to an SD card using dd:

     sudo dd bs=4M if=template-1-1-1.img of=/dev/mmcblk0 status=progress conv=fsync
 **Warning!** The `of` argument defines the output file of dd.
 In this example it's set to `/dev/mmcblk0`, the device file of the SD card.
-Make sure you enter the correct device, as dd will overwrite anything on it's target device.
+Make sure you enter the correct device, as dd will overwrite anything on its target device.
 If you input the wrong device, you can lose data or terminally damage your computer.
 Use the `lsblk` command to find the correct device file.

 ## Step 2: Change the password
 Insert the flashed SD card into a Raspberry pi.
 Turn it on, connect it to an Ethernet port (don't turn on WiFi!) and open up a terminal.
 Change the password using `passwd`.
 The default password is `raspberry`.
 Change it to the correct password used by your organization.